m-sureshraj/serverless-examples/attr-based-access-ctrl/frontend/README.md

 npm run refresh-session userType=<free | premium>
 ```

 > [!NOTE]
-> We created a free-type user and upgraded to premium.
-You can additionally create a free-type user for testing purposes.
+> We created a free-type user and upgraded to a premium user.
+You can additionally create a free-type user alongside
+> the premium user for testing their permissions in parallel.

+## Libraries used

+- The `@aws-crypto/sha256-js`, `@aws-sdk/protocol-http`, and `@aws-sdk/signature-v4` packages are used
+  to sign requests with AWS Signature Version 4.
+The `/membership` endpoint is secured by IAM authorization,
+  so only authenticated users can invoke it.

+- The `amazon-cognito-identity-js` package is used to communicate with the user pool and identity pool to
+  handle the sign-up, sign-in, token refresh, etc.